ReDeiPirati/intro-to-pytorch/intermediate/1.Convolutional-Neural-Network/convnet.md

 <img src="https://adeshpande3.github.io/assets/GoogLeNet3.png"/>
 </p>

 Now you may ask, and rightly so, Google built a super complicated ConvNet on a specific kind of dataset.
 What do I do with that?
 And that brings us to our next article in this series where we take up **[Transfer Learning](http://ruder.io/transfer-learning/)**.
 Put simply, the transfer of knowledge from ILSVRC's winning ConvNet to your tiny ConvNet for classifying the images of Dogs & Cats.

+## Summary

+That's all for this one.
+Again, now it's your turn to experiment.
+We know it's a lot to grasp & they key here is to not lose touch with the practical implementation of these concepts.
+So practice as much as you can, there's more coming.
+In the next article, we'll show you how to build a state-of-the-art classifier using Transfer Learning using one of ILSVRC's winning ConvNet.